Strategies for Success

 - Find out how each instructor prefers to communicate about everyday questions related to the course (for example email, Moodle discussion groups, Google Hangouts, virtual office hours on Zoom, etc.).
 Make a chart of this if you need a quick reference.

 - Use the communication tools provided by each instructor, such as Moodle and Zoom, to engage in course activities and stay updated.

 - Use in-meeting features like chat, raised hands, or reaction boxes to ask questions during a synchronous class meeting.

-- Continue asking your instructors the same kinds of questions you would ask in person, like questions about
+- Ask your instructors the same kinds of questions you would ask in person, like questions about

 - course content

 - virtual office hours and scheduling a time to meet

 - letters of recommendation

 - When trying to schedule a virtual meeting, provide your instructor with options.
 First, check their office hours.
 Next, consider emailing three different date/time options when you are available to meet virtually.

 Establish Good Study Habits